Herein lies a true story of about 50 pages detailing my trials and tribulations.

 Why did the police not protect and secure the money in my First National Bank home account that was stolen from me and given away to the Hodge family?
 See Chapter 9.

-laboratory equipment and chemicals after my acquittal?
-Why did the police
+chemicals after my acquittal?
+Why did the police destroy my laboratory

 Why do the police keep harassing me and searching me for drugs?
 See Chapter 13.